Exhibits and Events

 Music at the Museum

-Musical events from spring through late summer, with support from a grant from the Michigan Arts and Culture Council.
+Musical events sprinkled throughout the year.
 Past events have featured local musicians Dave Bezotte and Mark Oliver, Keweenaw Brewgrass, Jaztec jazz combo,The Thimbleberry Band, Bob Hiltunen, Jana & Adam Meckler, Carnegie Youth Cafe, UP Story Songs and more.
 At-will admission fee.
 Check out our 2020-2021 pandemic virtual programs: Ray Lahikainen: Houghton Waterfront Paintings, But You Should Sing!, and Holiday Open House 2020.

 Summer program of guided tours, on foot, by car, and occasionally by tour bus.
 Past tours have traced the Isle Royale Mine company, explored the Quincy Mine facilities, learned about downtown Houghton's unique sandstone architecture, toured Temple Jacob and a College Avenue sorority.
 Guided walking tours are $10.00 / ticket ($8 / ticket for Members).